w3c/wcag3/guidelines/groups/input-operation/physical-or-cognitive-effort-when-using-keyboard/navigation-keys-described.md

 **Procedure**

 For each keyboard command needed to operate functionality:
-1. Check that it is in the list of common keyboard navigation technique.
+1. Check that it is in the list of common keyboard navigation techniques.
 2. Check that it is described on the page / view where it is required or on a page / view earlier in the process where it is used.

 **Expected results**